A well-written engineering resume will set you apart from your competition. It’s the first screening stage, which can make or break you.

 Your interviewers will probably create questions to ask you based on your resume.
 This allows them to test your knowledge, but also to detect bullshit.

-So, write resume content to drive the direction of an interview how you want.
+So, write resume content to drive the direction of your possible interview.
 If you’re a maestro with electronics, list a bunch of your awesome electronic projects.
 Of course, your projects need to align with the job you’re applying for.

 Important Note: skip the basic skills in your descriptions.
 You don’t need to list you know Bernoulli’s principle if you’re an aerospace engineer.
 Because frankly, this is a given if you graduated as an aerospace engineer.